Asymptotics for the wave equation on differential forms on Kerr-de Sitter space: Results for Kerr--de Sitter space

 for the space of dual resonant states.
 Observe that $\pi_k\cH_a\subseteq\cK_a^k$, since $u\in\cH_a$ implies $0=\pi_k\Box_{g_a}u=\Box_{g_a}\pi_k u$.
 Now, since $\Box_{g_a}1=0$, we have $\cK_a^0=\la 1\ra$ for small $|a|$ by stability, likewise $\cK_a^4=\la\star_{g_a}1\ra$.
 Furthermore, $\cK_a^2$ is at most $2$-dimensional for small $|a|$ (since $\cK_0^2$ is $2$-dimensional), but also $\cK_a^2\supseteq\pi_2\cH_a$; now $\pi_2\cH_0$ is $2$-dimensional by Theorem~\ref{ThmSDSDDel} and $\cH_a$ depends smoothly on $a$, thus $\cK_a^2=\pi_2\cH_a$ is $2$-dimensional for small $|a|$; therefore $\cK_a^2=\pi_2\cH_a$ is $2$-dimensional.
 Finally, we have $\cH^1_{a,*}\subseteq\cK^1_{a,*}$, hence by the analysis of $d+\delta_{g_a}$ above, $\cK^1_{a,*}$, hence $\cK^1_a$, is at least $2$-dimensional, but since $\cK^1_0$ is $2$-dimensional, we must in fact have $\dim\cK^1_a=2$ for small $|a|$; likewise $\dim\cK^3_a=2$.
 Hence, we have $\dim\cK_a^k=\dim\cK_0^k$ for $k=0,\ldots,4$, which in particular means that the zero resonance of $\Box_{g_a}$ is the only resonance in $\Im\sigma\geq 0$, and the resonance is simple.

 We now summarize the above discussion, including a small improvement.
-The following theorem is completely parallel to Theorem~\ref{ThmSDSDDel}, Lemma~\ref{LemmaSDSDualStates} and Theorem~\ref{ThmSDSBox} for Schwarzschild-de Sitter spacetimes, extending these to Kerr-de Sitter spacetimes with small angular momentum:
+The following theorem is completely parallel to Theorem~\ref{ThmSDSDDel}, Lemma~\ref{LemmaSDSDualStates} and Theorem~\ref{ThmSDSBox} for Schwarzschild--de Sitter spacetimes, extending these to Kerr--de Sitter spacetimes with small angular momentum:

 \begin{thm} For small $|a|$, the only resonance of $d+\delta_{g_a}$ in $\Im\sigma\geq 0$ is a simple resonance at $\sigma=0$, likewise for $\Box_{g_a}$.
 The spaces $\cH_a$ and $\cH_{a,*}$ of resonant and dual resonant states for $d+\delta_{g_a}$ are graded by form degree as $\cH_a=\bigoplus_{k=0}^4\cH_a^k$, $\cH_{a,*}=\bigoplus_{k=0}^4\cH_{a,*}^k$, in particular $\cH_a^k=\ker\td_k(0)\cap\ker(\wt{\delta_{g_a}})_k(0)$,\footnote{The subscript denotes the degree of differential forms on which the respective operator acts.} with